 - Don’t write a resume.
 A bio is a short, compact summary of your skills and your personality.
 If you find that you’re having difficulty keeping it short, ask an editor to help you cut it down.

 When writing your bio, you need to consider your audience.
-Who are going to be your readers?
+Who is going to be your readers?
 Are they blog readers?
 Is this bio for a book jacket?
-What exactly do you want to achieve with your bio.
+What exactly do you want to achieve with your bio?

 Once you’re done, get somebody to read the bio and make some comments on it.
 Here a professional editor always comes in handy.
 If it is somebody who knows you well, they may be able to shed some light on some of your hidden talents or even highlight your expertise in a certain type of writing.
 This is important information for your readers to know.